dbrown92700/vSmartPolicy2HTML/README.md

 Save vSmart policy as a .txt file.

 NOTE: The script relies on space indents to correctly parse the configuration.
 It expects that "policy" and "apply-policy" will have no spaces and each subsequent section or setting heirachy is indented by a single additional space.
 This should be the standard CLI output.
-Any issues with this indentation may cause the  parsing to fail.
+Any issues with this indentation may cause the  parsing to fail.  **If you copy the policy from the "Policy Preview" in vManage, the "sla-class" section may be indented with an extra space that needs to be removed.

 NOTE: The script has not been tested against all potential policy elements.